Introduction

 Common Mistakes or Misunderstandings

 One common misconception is that membership is a passive status.
-In reality, active engagement is often necessary to fully benefit from and contribute to a group.
+Also, in reality, active engagement is often necessary to fully benefit from and contribute to a group.
 Another misunderstanding is that all members have equal influence or access, when in fact, some groups have hierarchical structures or varying levels of membership.
 It's also important to recognize that membership can sometimes lead to groupthink, where the desire for harmony results in irrational or dysfunctional decision-making.

 FAQs